LSTM2023/Infant-Pose-Detection/README.md

 * When inappropriate posture is detected, a notification is sent to the user's app.

-* This project used Raspberry Pi and Camera Module as IoT means for video.
+* In this project, we used Raspberry Pi, camera module, v4l2rtspserver library as IoT means for video.

 ## Environment
 The code is developed using python 3.10 on Ubuntu 22.04.
 NVIDIA GPUs are needed.
 The code is developed and tested using two NVIDIA RTX 2080 SUPER GPU card.
 Other platforms or GPU cards are not fully tested.